-A. Approach
+4.1.
+Approach

-The key concept here is that fragments of a partially occluded object can be treated and classified as objects themselves.

-VPOD extends the VFH database to include partial models auto-generated by occluding portions of full models.
+The key insight is that fragments of a partially occluded object can be treated and classified as objects themselves.
+VPOD extends the VFH database to include partial models auto-generated by occluding portions of complete models.
 The partial model generation process is designed to generate typical occlusions occurring in the world.
 For human environments, we assume that the objects are usually occluded from one side (e.g partially behind a wall) or the bottom (e.g. a chair underneath a table).
-Our algorithm therefore generates partial models out of every full model by successively removing points from each side of the object and from the bottom independently.
+Our algorithm therefore generates partial models out of every complete model by successively removing points from each side of the object and from the bottom independently.
 This is done for a step size s and continued until a threshold t is reached for the remaining object size on the side currently affected by the removal.
-Fig. 3 shows an example.
+Fig. 3 visualizes an example of this process.
 Other types of common occlusions can easily be added by generating additional partial models.
-The resulting partial models are included in the VFH database with the full models.
+The resulting partial models are included in the VFH database with the complete models.

-Fig. 3.
-Hierarchy of full models and auto generated partial models.
+Figure 3.
+Hierarchy of complete models and auto generated partial models.

 Including partial models in the VFH database increases the likelihood that a partially occluded object will be matched.
 For example, it is now possible to match the back of a chair against models in the database that represent just the back of a chair.
-But this also increases the likelihood of false positives, as the partial models are less distintive (e.g. the back of a chair is mostly flat).
+But this also increases the likelihood of false positives, as the partial models are less distinctive (e.g. the back of a chair is mostly flat).
 Extending the database to artificially created objects, especially pieces of objects, allows for matches of arbitrary objects.
-For example, the back of the chair could now be matched against a simple piece of board.
 To compensate for this, the algorithm includes a verification step that verifies the candidate classifications against the actual scene in which the point cloud was captured (called the "world" from here on).